canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-3-unwritten.md

 'Rulings over rules' appears to date back to at least around 2008, when [<cite>A Quick Primer for Old School Gaming</cite>](https://friendorfoe.com/d/Old%20School%20Primer.pdf) was published; mind you, it soon attracted [criticism](https://thealexandrian.net/wordpress/3924/roleplaying-games/rules-vs-rulings) as well, so it can't be taken as the only ideology of the movement here!

-Still, essentially the principle is this: the rulebook should not attempt to cover every single scenario that might come up over the course of a game, but instead give a general framework which the referee/DM can use to scaffold an ad-hoc, situational approach based on what they think is reasonable. ('New-school' games also provide such a framework, indeed nearly all traditional RPGs provide a list of skills which can be rolled as situationally relevant, but the OSR tradition tends to be more simplified.)
+Still, essentially the principle is this: the rulebook should not attempt to cover every single scenario that might come up over the course of a game, but instead give a general framework which the referee/DM can use to scaffold an ad-hoc, situational approach based on what they think is reasonable. ('New-school' games also provide such a framework, indeed nearly all traditional RPGs provide a list of skills which can be rolled as situationally relevant, but the OSR tradition tends to be more simplified, spending less rules text advising players on when and how to invoke those rules.)

 This sits in an interesting tension with the fact that the OSR also favoured highly lethal, 'striving' play in Nguyen's dichotomy.
 Just like 'Free Kriegsspiel', the players would be trying to predict how the referee would interpret their requested action and present their action in the most favourable light.
 Players might learn that the referee in their game expects them to describe checking every nook and cranny of the dungeon in explicit terms, as in the <cite>Quick Primer</cite>.